-For the new $\cJ$-Hermitian adjoint $\dag_\cJ$ we find it convenient to introduce double-bracket notation.
-Namely while ket state with double-bracket is the same as ket state, the bra state with double-bracket is defined via $\cJ$-Hermitian adjoint
+For the new $\cJ$-Hermitian adjoint $\dag_\cJ$ we find it convenient to introduce a double-bracket notation.
+Namely, while a ket state with the double bracket is the same as the usual ket state, a bra state with a double bracket is defined via $\cJ$-Hermitian adjoint